 - When you purchase one of our Short Courses you have the option to pay using World Pay.
 Images that are displayed during the World Pay payment process don’t have alternative text, which may cause difficulties for screen reader users.
 Unfortunately, it's out of our control to resolve the issue because World Pay is third party solution that we have no control over.
 This fails WCAG success criterion 1.1.1 Non-text Content (Level A).

 Content that’s not within scope of the accessibility regulations

 - Time-based media published before 23 September 2020 may not be fully accessible.
 This includes our video content published on platforms such YouTube or Vimeo and audio content published on platforms such as SoundCloud that are embedded on the website.

 - Documents that were published on the website before 23 September 2018 that are not needed for active administrative processes relating to tasks performed by UAL.

-- Embedded maps on the website may not be not be fully accessible.
+- Embedded maps on the website may not be fully accessible.
 We aim to provide navigational information in an alternative format where relevant.